Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

 \section{Results}

-The interplay between microscopic dynamics and macroscopic order is one of the most striking features of active assemblies.
-We illustrate this using \alens{} by studying the formation and extension of microtubule bundles, the polarity sorting of short microtubules on a spherical shell, the development of aster ``gases'' with and without thermal fluctuations, and the effect of confinement on assembling cytoskeletal structures.
-All simulations are conducted in solvent with viscosity $\eta=\SI{0.01}{\pico\newton\second\per\square\um}$ at room temperature, using a fixed timestep $\Delta t=\SI{e-4}{\second}$ unless otherwise stated.
+Here we illustrate the ability to use \alens{} to study the interplay between microscopic dynamics and macroscopic order in active cytoskeletal assemblies.
+The specific examples shown here are the formation and extension of a band of microtubule bundles, polarity sorting of short microtubules on a spherical shell, the development of asters with and without thermal fluctuations, and the effect of confinement on assembling microtubule-motor mixtures.
+For the results presented here, all simulations were conducted in solvent with viscosity $\eta=\SI{0.01}{\pico\newton\second\per\square\um}$ at room temperature, using a fixed timestep $\Delta t=\SI{e-4}{\second}$ unless otherwise stated.